Apple IIGS -A Colorful Apple Always Tastes Better!

 Sound Capabilities

-- 8-bit audio resolution with 32 sound channels
+- 8-bit audio, up to 32 independent channels

-- Can support 8 independent stereo speaker channels
+- Supports up to 8 stereo speaker channels

-- Apple Desktop Bus port (mini-DIN4) for connecting a keyboard and a mouse
+- Apple Desktop Bus (ADB) for mouse and keyboard

 - Joystick port (DE-9)